-Flügger was founded in 1783 in Hamburg and has existed in Denmark for over 125 years.
+Flügger was founded in 1783 in Hamburg and has existed in Denmark since 1890.

 1783: Flügger is established in Hamburg, Germany